sonifydata/twotone.io/index.md

 ## Data

+TwoTone can be used by itself or in tandem with visualization.
 Just like in the cinema, sounds add another layer to understanding.
-It can be used by itself or as a layer for a visual piece.

 ## Music